makrai/notes/demszky-23-llm-psycho.md

 * the same limitations with respect to high-quality annotated data as
   * fewer examples (for example, one to ten) are needed.
 The key limitation of
-  * it might not be very effective at addressing the many subtleties and complexities of a specific psychological construct, unlike a fine-tuned model whose parameters are adjusted based on a high-quality annotated dataset.
-Prompt-tuning is also
+  * it might not be very effective at addressing the many subtleties and complexities of a specific psychological construct, unlike a fine-tuned model whose parameters are adjusted based on a high-quality annotated dataset
   * less likely than fine-tuning to overcome biases in the data because its parameters are not updated
+  * the LLMs’ outputs will be sensitive to how the prompt was worded
+    * prompt engineering
-  * the LLMs’ outputs will be sensitive to how the prompt was worded.
-Thus, prompt engineering (in which users vary the prompts given to the LLM to achieve a better output for a given purpose) is a key aspect of prompt-tuning that requires subtle expertise 30,31
+    * iw users vary the prompts given to the LLM to achieve a better output for a given purpose) is
+    * a key aspect of prompt-tuning that requires subtle expertise 30,31
 * LLM providers such as OpenAI, Meta or Google prioritize model customization via prompt-tuning rather than fine-tuning
-  * latest models (OpenAI’s GPT-4 and Google’s Bard AI) cannot be fine-tuned by public users.
-One potential reason for preventing users from fine-tuning is
+  * latest models (OpenAI’s GPT-4 and Google’s Bard AI) cannot be fine-tuned by public users
   * fine-tuning might interfere guardrails that prevent harmful outputs
   * Anticipated enhancements might elevate the effectiveness of prompt-tuning
-  * OpenAI allows for increasingly detailed instructions via system messages (such as step-by-step directions for responding to an adolescent who is anxious about applying to college) that can guide the model’s behaviour throughout a conversation and reduce issues associated with earlier prompt-tuning approaches (such as forgetting instructions)
+  * OpenAI allows for increasingly detailed instructions via system messages (such as step-by-step directions for responding to an adolescent who is anxious about applying to college) that
+    * sys messages can guide the model’s behaviour throughout a conversation and reduce issues associated with earlier prompt-tuning approaches (eg forgetting instructions)

 ### Box 3 Prompt-tuning for experimentation

-* Clapper and colleagues 116 used prompt-tuning to evaluate the ability of two LLMs (GPT-3 and LaMDA) to generate growth mindset language (language supporting students’ belief that intellectual ability can be developed 117) in the form of an Algebra I teacher’s speech describing how to do well in the class that year 118.
-The study had
+* Clapper and colleagues 116 used prompt-tuning to evaluate the ability of two LLMs (GPT-3 and LaMDA) to generate growth mindset language (GML) in the form of an Algebra I teacher’s speech describing how to do well in the class that year 118
+  * GML: language supporting students’ belief that intellectual ability can be developed 117)
   * three conditions: speeches generated by un-tuned LLMs; speeches written by expert growth mindset math teachers; and speeches written by LLMs that were prompt-tuned with the expert human speeches from the second condition